At the current pace of change it will take

 Leadership Position Gaps for Women in Tech

-Women face a major roadblock when it comes to attaining senior leadership—their first step up from entry level.
-The numbers are shocking; for each 100 men promoted to manager, only 87 women and 82 women of color get the same promotion.
+Women face a major roadblock when it comes to attaining senior leadership—their first step up from entry-level.
+The numbers are shocking; for every 100 men promoted to manager, only 87 women and 82 women of color get the same promotion.
 This leaves far fewer female candidates available for higher-level positions down the line, making it nearly impossible for them to ever catch up in terms of representation within these roles.

-Two-thirds of young women desire to further their career if they see successful professionals with the desired work-life balance.
-This would help them recognise and strive for achievable goals, enabling them to move up the corporate ladder.
+Two-thirds of young women desire to further their careers if they see successful professionals with the desired work-life balance.
+This would help them recognize and strive for achievable goals, enabling them to move up the corporate ladder.

 Venture Capital Funding for Women-led Startups

 Women-led startups are having a daunting time obtaining venture capital funding, with only 2.3% of investment in 2020 going towards them.
 It's been proposed that female founders will experience more success if they approach investors who are also women - and it appears to be true since research shows that female VCs are twice as likely than male counterparts when providing money for businesses owned by women.

 Recent studies, however, suggest that even though female-led startups may be more likely to secure funding from women investors, these investments also bring with them the idea of preferential treatment due to gender.
 This then leads to further complications for female founders when seeking additional investment down the line.
 In other words, obtaining early funds from a woman investor could potentially make it harder in the long run for an entrepreneur to receive financing elsewhere.